 The mLTCR intervention consists of two smartphone applications (app), one for patients and one for patient supporters, to help facilitate communication.

 mHealth-enhanced Linkage to Care and Retention

 |Active Comparator: LTC

-Existing linkage to care (LTC) service which is standard-of-care
+Existing linkage to care and retention (LTCR) services which are standard-of-care

 - ≥ 18 years of age

 - Identified by BCHD Linkage protocol to be a new HIV diagnosis or HIV-infected and "out

 - Identified by participating clinics as needing patient support services